How cars — new, used and rental — are putting inflation into high gear

 Still, there are signs car prices are peaking, even if it's another year or two before buyers can expect a pre-pandemic level of discounts.
 Wholesale auction prices for used cars have moderated over the past month, ticking down a percentage point, DeLorenzo said.
 And Ford this month said it had secured a batch of microchips and plans to start shipping thousands of F150s to waiting owners.

 For would-be car buyers, that leaves two options.
 One is to wait — and while you're waiting, fix up your current set of wheels.
 That will make driving more enjoyable and increase the car's value when it's time to trade it in, said DeLorenzo.
-But be ready to wait: Although auto factories are expected to start boosting production later this year, it won't be until 2022 that consumers can expect the deals and discounts of a "normal" car market.
+But be ready to wait: Although auto factories are expected to start boosting production later this year, analysts say it will be a year before buyers can expect a "normal" car market.

 If you absolutely need to get a car, DeLorenzo recommends doing research online before visiting a dealership, "so you don't get sticker shock."
-Dealers won't be interested in negotiating a lot on price, unless you're in the market for an electric or hybrid car, which are selling below last year's prices.
+Dealers won't be interested in negotiating a lot on price, unless you're in the market for a hybrid or plug-in hybrid vehicle.
+Many would-be buyers are still wary of the technology, he noted, so the savvy shopper is likely to find deals in that class.

 And be picky, Edmunds' Drury advises.

 "Pay whatever you have to pay, but make sure you love that car, that it's the right color, it has the right features," he said.
-If, once prices have come down and you try to sell the car, you'll lose a lot of money on the transaction.
+If you decide you don't like the car in a year's time — once prices have come down — and you try to sell it, "it's going to be the most expensive mistake you ever made."